-- Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts, - Direct sunlight, - Excessive dust, - Moisture or rain, - Mechanical vibration or shock, - Strong magnets or speakers that are not magnetically shielded, - □ Ambient temperature of more than 35°C or less than 5°C, - High humidity. - Do not place electronic equipment near your computer.
-The electromagnetic field of your computer may cause a malfunction. - Provide adequate air circulation to prevent internal heat from building up.
-Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots. - □ The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-Should this occur, relocate the computer a suitable distance away from the set. - □ Use only specified peripheral equipment and interface cables; otherwise, problems may occur. - Do not use cut or damaged connection cables. - If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+ב ean the cabinet with a soft cloth, which is either dry or lightly moistened with a mild detergent solution.
+Do not use any type of rasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. ב Should you drop a solid object or any liquid onto the computer, shut down your computer and then unplug it.
+You may want to hat the computer checked by qualified personnel before operating it again. ב Do not drop the computer or place heavy objects on top of the computer. ב Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts, Direct sunlight, Excessive dust, Moisture or rain, Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, Ambient temperature of more than 35°C (95°F) or less than 5°C (41°F), High humidity. ב Do not place electronic equipment near your computer.
+The electromagnetic field of your computer may cause a malfunction. ב ovide adequate air circulation to prevent internal heat from building up.
+Do not place your computer on porous surfaces such as gs or blankets, or near material such as curtains or draperies that may block its ventilation slots. ב e computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+Should this occur, relocate e computer a suitable distance away from the set. ב Us e only specified peripheral equipment and interface cables; otherwise, problems may occur. ٦.
+Dο not use cut or damaged connection cables

+If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If any problems occur, unplug your computer and contact VAIO-Link. - □ Make sure you disconnect the power cord before cleaning the computer. - As you may lose important data once your computer is damaged, you should back up your data regularly.
-You can restore most of the original application programs from the supplied disc (read the Troubleshooting Guide for details).

-- Do not open the shutter manually or touch the surface of the floppy disk. - □ Keep floppy disks away from magnets. - □ Keep floppy disks away from direct sunlight and other sources of heat.
+If any problems occur, unplug your computer and contact VAIO-Link.
+Make sure you disconnect the power cord before cleaning the computer.
+As you may lose important data once your computer is damaged, you should back up your data regularly.
+You can restore most of the original application programs from the supplied disc (see the printed Guide to Troubleshooting and Recovering your VAIO System for details).
+0 n handling floppy disks Do not open the shutter manually or touch the surface of the floppy disk.
+Keep floppy disks away from magnets.
+Keep floppy disks away from direct sunlight and other sources of heat.
+Keep the floppy disk away from any liquid.
+Do not let the floppy disk get wet.
+When you are not using the floppy disk, always remove it from the floppy disk drive and use a storage case.
+If the floppy disk comes with a label, make sure that the label is properly attached.
+If the edge of the label is curled up, the label may stick to the inside of the floppy disk drive and cause a malfunction or damage your floppy disk.